Star-Crossed Lovers? Criminals? Or Strangers? The Mystery of the Windeby Bog Bodies

 - Ancient Bog Mummies Reveal Secrets of their Identity

-The archaeologists turned to Tacitus to provide an explanation for the two bog bodies found at Windeby.
-According to the Roman historian, the Germanic tribes that lived beyond the Rhine had the custom of punishing wrong-doers by having their executed bodies staked in bogs.
-Therefore, it was thought that the two bog bodies belonged to an adulterous couple who were caught and punished.
+The archaeologists turned to the Roman historian Tacitus to provide an explanation for the two bog bodies found at Windeby.
+According to Tacitus, the Germanic tribes that lived beyond the Rhine had the custom of punishing wrong-doers by having their executed bodies staked in bogs.
+With this information in hand, for a long time researchers believed that the two bog bodies belonged to an adulterous couple who were caught and punished.

 - The Windover Bog Bodies, Among the Greatest Archeological Discoveries Ever Unearthed in the United States